“The universe is made of stories, not of atoms.”Muriel Rukeyser

 How well you tell your story can make the difference to anything you do – whether that’s convincing someone to love you, buy something you’ve made, or give something of themselves; or how well you make your way in the world; or, simply, in sharing who you are.

-5. Stories let us share our vision of ourself, our experience, and the world.
+5. Stories let us share our vision of ourselves, our experience, and the world

 In short, stories are prescriptions for courage.
 They illustrate how to run the race.
 And win.
 We are not born with courage.
 We may possess bravado, even arrogance.
 Youth normally does.
 But courage is a quiet, spiritual muscle discovered only when you face your greatest fear.
 Stories embolden, strengthen, and establish how we can become our very best.

-10. Our stories make us unique and exceptional.
-We’re the ones who can share them.
+10. Our stories make us unique and exceptional

 Own your own narrative, risk your vulnerability, and tell your stories well.
 Do Story provides brilliant help for the journey.